Should using the Internet change the way we teach?

 How many teachers are involved in eLearning?
 And how are they using Net-based technologies and resources?

-A recent survey of the e-teaching habits of staff at Douglas Mawson Institute of Technology revealed mixed messages.
+A recent survey of the e-teaching habits of staff at Douglas Mawson Institute of Technology (formerly a part of TAFE South Australia) revealed mixed messages.
 The encouraging part of the story is that lecturers’ use of web-based technologies has increased markedly.
 Approximately 80% of lecturing staff are using the Internet with students.
 However, the survey data also revealed a pattern of usage of the Internet that is still fairly conservative.
 Few lecturers are exploiting the potential of the Net to facilitate collaborative approaches.
 Use of communication tools like chat and forum, while sometimes used for communication with colleagues across campuses, were rarely used for teaching purposes.
 The use of email in teaching was quite widespread, but it is mainly used as one to one communication between student and lecturer, and typically around the sending and marking of assignments.

 Use of webpages revealed a similar conservative approach.
 Many courses now have web-based resources on course resources lists, but web-based resources are still being treated as optional extras rather than key resources; as an add-on rather than a core component of the teaching methodology.